-In the summer term of 2016, children in Year 2 and Year 6 were the first to take the new SATs papers.
-The new-style SATs for English and maths reflect the new national curriculum, and are more rigorous than previous years' tests.
-There is also a completely new SATs marking sheme and grading system which has replaced national curriculum levels.
+Since 2016, children in Year 2 and Year 6 have taken the new style of SATs papers.
+The new-style SATs for English and maths reflect the new national curriculum, and were designed to be more rigorous than previous years' tests.

 At the end of Year 6, children sit tests in:

 These tests are both set and marked externally, and the results are used to measure the school’s performance (for example, through reporting to Ofsted and published league tables).
 Your child’s marks will be used in conjunction with teacher assessment to give a broader picture of their attainment.

 Key Stage 2 Reading